PrivateSky/syndicate/README.md

 When creating a WorkerPool object, a config object is passed to the "createWorkerPool" method.
 This object has the following configurable fields.

-- bootScript: this is a script path in most cases, or it can be a string with the contents of the script (this works only for worker_threads and only by telling the worker threads to eval the string, see workerOptions to see how)
+- bootScript: this is a script path in most cases, or it can be a string with the contents of the script (this works only for worker_threads and only by telling the worker threads to eval the string, see workerOptions to see how), or a function
 - maximumNumberOfWorkers:
-    - this is an optional files, it takes an unsigned integer meaning the upper bound of the number of workers allowed to be created
+    - this is an optional field, it takes an unsigned integer meaning the upper bound of the number of workers allowed to be created
     - workers will be created lazily, only when they are needed
     - the default value is equal to the number of cores present on the current machine
 - workerStrategy:
     - this is either threads or isolates, but the syndicate module exposes these constants to help
-    - the default value is set to threads you choose the correct strategy
+    - the default value is set to threads
 - workerOptions:
     - these are the options that will be passed as is to the worker_threads module or to isolates to allow more customization
     - for threads, the options can be seen [here](https://nodejs.org/api/worker_threads.html#worker_threads_new_worker_filename_options)
     - for example, set here "eval: true" if you want to provide a script as string in the "bootScript" fields instead of a path

-This config option help configure the worker before it is created, however you sometimes need to customize it after it was created or simply to obtain the instance.
+This config option helps configure the worker before it is created, however you might need to customize it after it was created or simply want to obtain the instance.

 For this reason, the "createWorkerPool" method accepts as the second parameter a function that will receive the worker instance before it is added to the pool.

 # How to use Syndicate with Isolates

-The easiest way to get you started with an isolated environment that can support "require" and other functionality beside the simple interpreter provided by isolated-vm, you might want to look into [PSKIsolates](https://github.com/PrivateSky/pskisolates)
+The easiest way to get you started with an isolated environment that can support "require" and other functionality beside the simple interpreter provided by isolated-vm, is to use [PSKIsolates](https://github.com/PrivateSky/pskisolates)

 However I present further what you need to do to create a simple implementation that works.